Bible Curriculum That Makes Sense of Today’s World

 According to Barna Group research, fewer than 20% of Christians have a biblical worldview.
 When it comes to key foundational beliefs about God, Jesus, Satan, salvation, and the Bible, 4 out 5 Christians reject the church’s orthodox teachings.
 Instead, Barna found that most Christians accept ideas fundamental to secularism, Marxism, Islam, new spirituality, and postmodernism.
 All of which are worldviews that vehemently oppose Scripture.

-The Secret Battle of Ideas about God is Summit’s newest professional development curriculum.
+The Secret Battle of Ideas about God is Summit Ministries’ newest professional development curriculum.
 It is designed to help educators instill a Christian worldview into the hearts and minds of an entire school.
-School administrators will earn CEUs as they are introduced to the concept of worldview thinking.
+School administrators and teachers will earn CEUs as they are introduced to the concept of worldview thinking.
 Participants will also examine the dominant non-Christian ideas that many believers have adopted today.

 The Cultivate Project